sorokod/plantuml_from_schemaspy/README.md

 ![diagram](docs/assets/demo.booking.svg)

 Because the output is a PlantUML file, it is possible to customise the "look and feel".
-For example try adding
+For example, try adding `!theme materia-outline`, removing `skinparam defaultFontName Courier` and so on.

+at the top.

 ### License